 2. Fashion Design

-The primary issue is that similar to many design-based subjects, it requires an innate artistic ability and a strong aptitude for creativity – things that no school in the world can teach.
+The primary issue is that similar to many design-based subjects, fashion design requires an innate artistic ability and a strong aptitude for creativity – things that no school in the world can teach.
 When you consider that competition for jobs in the fashion industry is notoriously fierce, with demand heavily outweighing supply, developing a strong portfolio and a robust personality may well be a more fruitful use of your efforts.

 3. Art History